Welcome to the web pages for

 Profiles of Hilary Paynter PPRE, Lucy Skaer and Diane Victor, and a collaborative project by Michael Wegerer and sound artist JUUN.
 Behind the scenes at the Library & Archive of the Royal Academy.
 Emily Martin, Artist in Residence at Penland School of Crafts, Oregon.
 Artouride, a plein-air printmaking initiative.
 Technical features on framing fine prints and etching with permeable grounds.

-Profiles of the Chinese woodblock printmaker Huang Kai, Charlotte Hodes, Marc Frising and Neil Bousfield - plus our regular sections on techniques, news and opportunitites.
+Profiles of the Chinese woodblock printmaker Huang Kai, Charlotte Hodes, Marc Frising and Neil Bousfield - plus our regular sections on techniques, news and opportunities.

-Profiles of Reinhard Behrens, Pascale Hemery, Andrzej Jackowski and an overview of new international work from London's Frieze to Argentina's print studios and reprensntations of the rainforests of Papua New Guinea.
+Profiles of Reinhard Behrens, Pascale Hemery, Andrzej Jackowski and an overview of new international work from London's Frieze to Argentina's print studios and representations of the rain forests of Papua New Guinea.

-Education: Mark Hampson guides us round the Royal Academy Schools and discusses dramtic projects emerging from Epsom Suite.
+Education: Mark Hampson guides us round the Royal Academy Schools and discusses dramatic projects emerging from Epsom Suite.
 Technical Features on Neo-Romantic etchings, letterpress lyrics and a celebration of revolutionary designer Peggy Angus.